-Syntax segment_mirror [@]segment=[@]content_segment Parameters @ segment content_segment Excludes the segment from the summary The segment that contains the label The segment that contains the actual bytes Description Use this option to mirror bytes in a memory range that can be ac different addresses. ror bytes in a memory range that can be accessed from two RAM) are mapped by contains the label and A typical example is when some addresses in RAM (that do not correspond to actual RAM) are mapped by the hardware to addresses in ROM.
+Syntax segment_mirror [@] segment=[@] content_segment Parameters Q segment Excludes the segment from the summary The segment that contains the label Description content_segment Use this option to mirro different addresses.
+The segment that contains the actual bytes or bytes in a memory range that can be accessed from two A typical example is when some addresses in RAM (that do not correspond to actual RAM) are mapped by the hardware to addresses in ROM.
 The part in RAM, segment , contains the label and all debug information.
-The part in ROM, content_segment , contains the actual bytes.
-Note: This option does not invodifferent from the $-Q$ option). es not involve any actual copying of bytes (which makes it option).
-The segments must be placed on connected addresses.
-If the address ra 0x14000-0x143FF mirrors the range $0x4000-0x43FF$, you must place 0x14000 and the other on $0x4000$, using the $-z$ placement command. segment from the start of the mirrored range, you must also move the or exactly the same distance.
-Use the @ modifier to exclude one or both of the segment names from the example, if no modifier is used and the segment contains 200 bytes, 20 added to both the CONST and the DATA summary.
-This is typically not only 200 bytes of address space is used, not 200 actual bytes of RAM. threaded_lib Syntax threaded_lib This option makes it possible to use your application with a library that has been prepared for threaded use (for more information about threaded libraries, see the L Compiler Reference Guide).
-Description
+The part in ROM, content_segment , contains the actual bytes. s not involve any actual copying of bytes (which makes it ption).
+0×143 FF mirrors the ra and the other on 0×400 placed on connected addresses.
+If the address range 0×14000 - inge $0 \times 4000-0 \times 43$ FF, you must place one segment on 0×14000 00, using the -Z placement command.
+If you move one segment rrored range, you must also move the other segment exactly the example, if no modifie added to both the CON xclude one or both of the segment names from the summary.
+For r is used and the segment contains 200 bytes, 200 bytes will be ST and the DATA summary.
+This is typically not correct because ess space is used, not 200 actual bytes of RAM. ack usaga control